nesi/support-docs/docs/Storage/File_Systems_and_Quotas/Moving_to_the_new_filesystem.md

 As each project directory is completed, the home directories of that project’s members will also be copied.
 To keep the WEKA copy of your data as fresh as possible, we will continue cycling through the projects that way, repeatedly syncing your directories from GPFS to WEKA until you ask us to stop.

-On the second and sucessive rounds of these synchronisations, the nobackup directories will also be examined.
+On the second and successive rounds of these synchronisations, the nobackup directories will also be examined.
 However **by default nothing will be migrated from nobackup directories**, as they often contain large amounts of data which is too transient to be worth preserving.
 You can override that, specifying nobackup content which should be preserved, as described below.

 ## Controlling which data gets migrated